Contact the Heybridge Lockkeeper for enquiries about mooring at Heybridge Basin.

 Price per night for subsequent nights:

-Total price for subsequent weeks up a total of three months:
+Total price for subsequent weeks up a maximum of three months:

 Any vessel wishing to stay for longer than three months is required to sign up for a long term mooring agreement.